ietf-rats-wg/eat/draft-ietf-rats-eat.md

 * Make and model of manufactured consumer device
 * Make and model of a chip or processor, particularly for a security-oriented chip
-* Measurement and identification of the software running on a device
+* Identification and measurement of the software running on a device
 * Configuration and state of a device
-* Environmental characteristics of a device such as its GPS location
+* Environmental characteristics of a device like its GPS location
 * Formal certifications received
 * Submodules and nested EATs for complex composite devices

 This document uses the terminology and main operational model defined in [RATS.architecture].
-In particular, it is a format that can be used for Attestation Evidence and Attestation Results.
+In particular, it can be used for Attestation Evidence and Attestation Results.

 ## Entity Overview